A FERPA Guide for Faculty & Staff

 Legitimate Educational Interest

-In accordance with FERPA, a school official has a legitimate educational interest if the official requires access to an education record in order to fulfill his/her professional responsibility.
+In accordance with FERPA, a school official has a legitimate educational interest if the official requires access to an education record in order to fulfill their professional responsibility.
 This includes such purposes as:

-- performing appropriate tasks that are specified in her/his position description or by a contract agreement
+- performing appropriate tasks that are specified in their position description or by a contract agreement

 - performing a task related to a student’s education;